xyicheng/CompAktor/README.md

 - Health Checking (in test)
 - Dead Letter Handling (starting dev)
-- Streams (implementing in the use cases section)
-- Failure Handler Strategies (one for one replacement and removal with the latter already happening)
+- Failure Handler Strategies (one for one replacement and removal)

-I would say the biggest to dos at the moment are replacing the janus queue in the balancing routher,failure handling, health checking, and dead letter handling in that order.
+I would say the biggest to dos at the moment are replacing failure handling, health checking, and dead letter handling in that order.
-Streams will develop through the use cases.

 Our test cases and use cases are available to help deepen an und

 Feature Wish List (next round of stuff from the backlog):

 - Remote Actors
-- Stream Sources and Sinks
-- Graph Stages
 - Clustered Actors
 - More advanced routing techniques